mattdton/Somatic-shortV-nf/README.md

   - [picard](https://gatk.broadinstitute.org/hc/en-us/articles/360037593331-CreateSequenceDictionary-Picard-).dict
   - [bwa](https://bio-bwa.sourceforge.net/bwa.shtml).amb, .ann, .bwt, .pac, .sa

-When you run the pipeline, you will use the mandatory `--ref` parameter to specify the location and name of the reference.fasta file:
+When you run the pipeline, you will use the mandatory `--ref` and `--dict` parameters to specify the location and names of the reference files:
 ```
---ref /path/to/ref.fasta
+--ref /path/to/ref.fasta --dict /path/to/ref.dict
 ```

 **Common biallelic variant resources**